Trauma & PTSD

 Together, we map out what kind of safety you need — to physically remove yourself from a danger or practical skills like mindfulness, deep breathing, or movement to equip you to manage your distress throughout the day.
 We can take space to verbally process traumatic events and to release the emotions that have been locked inside your body.
 You must “feel it to heal it,” but it needs to be done in a way that’s approachable & manageable to you.

-Additionally, I partner with modalities like psychedelic-assisted therapy (e.g., ketamine, psilocybin), neurofeedback, and EMDR that help “unlock” your brain to allow for deeper processing and overall healing from trauma.
+I use EMDR to help regulate your nervous system and mitigate the lingering effects of trauma.
+Additionally, I partner with modalities like psychedelic-assisted therapy (e.g., ketamine, psilocybin) and neurofeedback to further help you “unlock” your brain to allow for deeper processing and overall healing.

 As your brain starts to regulate, we can then explore how you want to move forward: